RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Is the Bible historically accurate?

 One of the biggest questions about the Bible is simply: is it true?
-This article looks at some of the historical evidence for the Bible’s reliability.
+This resource looks at some of the historical evidence for the Bible's reliability.

 'Nero fastened the guilt (for the fire) on a class hated for their (beliefs), called Christians...
 Christ, from whom the name had its origin, suffered the extreme penalty (crucifixion) during the reign of Tiberius at the hands of Pontius Pilate.'